 Some courtyards are remarkably clean; others are strewn with household goods and garbage.
 But the view looking out is almost always the same - either a littered laneway or trash-filled swamp.
-Some people clearly take pride in having clean personal spaces but there is no sense of collective responsibility for public areas.
+Some people clearly take pride in having clean personal spaces but there is no sense of collective responsibility for

 No comments: